AliFuatAkyemis/Race-Manager/README.md

 # RaceManager
  A console app that logs the lap times and manages data.
-It is designed for cycling races.
+It is created for cycling races.